Productivity

 Summary

-By building your skills, volunteering, starting a side hustle, finding work placements and taking a gap year, you can help your CV stand out from the crowd and stand a better chance of landing your dream job.
-Remember, your CV is a showcase for your unique skills and experience – allow yourself to shine!
+By building your skills, volunteering, starting a side hustle, gaining work experience and exploring opportunities like gap years, you can help your CV stand out and improve your chances of landing your dream job.
+Remember, your CV is a showcase of your unique skills and experience—allow yourself to shine.